Mondegreen: In television

+In video games

+The video game Super Mario 64 involved a mishearing during Mario's encounters with Bowser.
+Charles Martinet, the voice actor for Mario, explained the line was "So long, King-a Bowser"; however, it was misheard as "So long, gay Bowser".
+The misinterpreted line became a meme, in part popularized by the line's removal in some updated rereleases of the game.

+Other games in the Mario series, like Mario Party and Mario Kart 64, also involve a mondegreen.
+Whenever the character Wario loses a minigame or a race, respectively, he says something along the lines of, "D'oh!
+I missed!"
+However, since he was originally designed to be German and his original voice actor, Thomas Spindler, was German, many people have heard this voice line as the German phrase "So ein Mist!", which means "oh, crap" in English.
+Spindler has said that this was the line he recorded in an interview in 2016.
+Charles Martinet, who is Wario's voice actor, has said that the voice line he recorded for the game was indeed "D'oh!
+I missed!" in 2020.

+In the video game Final Fantasy XIV, the lyrics for the boss theme "Ultima" are "Beat, the heart of Sabik" but the English-speaking audience heard the voice lines as "big fat tacos" instead.
+This resulted in fan video remixes with the misunderstood lyrics.
+Developer Square Enix acknowledged the misunderstanding and embraced the joke, and made tacos a major plot point in the expansion Dawntrail.

 Other notable examples

-The traditional game Chinese whispers ("Telephone" or "Gossip" in North America) involves mishearing a whispered sentence to produce successive mondegreens that gradually distort the original sentence as it is repeated by successive listeners.
+The traditional game "Telephone" or "Gossip" (in North America; it has a number of other names in other countries) involves mishearing a whispered sentence to produce successive mondegreens that gradually distort the original sentence as it is repeated by successive listeners.

 Among schoolchildren in the US, daily rote recitation of the Pledge of Allegiance has long provided opportunities for the genesis of mondegreens.

 Speech-to-text functionality in modern smartphone messaging apps and search or assist functions may be hampered by faulty speech recognition.
 It has been noted that in text messaging, users often leave uncorrected mondegreens as a joke or puzzle for the recipient to solve.
 This wealth of mondegreens has proven to be a fertile ground for study by speech scientists and psychologists.

 Notable collections

 The classicist and linguist Steve Reece has collected examples of English mondegreens in song lyrics, religious creeds and liturgies, commercials and advertisements, and jokes and riddles.
 He has used this collection to shed light on the process of "junctural metanalysis" during the oral transmission of the ancient Greek epics, the Iliad and Odyssey.